Strategy Driven Enterprise and Business Organization Performance

 The actual strategy of an organization is realized through combined execution of the intended strategy - what managers have set out in advance and intend to do - as part of some important strategic plan, and as-needed reactions to unanticipated developments and fresh competitive pressures to realize the actual strategy New circumstances always emerge, whether important technological developments, rivals successful new products introductions, newly enacted government regulations and policies, etc., that create enough uncertainty about the future that makes it impossible for managers to plan every strategic action in advance and pursue their intended strategy without alteration.
 Organizations need a system to support managers in influencing the effectiveness of planned actions (top-down) and as-needed adaptive reactions to unforeseen conditions ("unplanned" bottom-up strategy responses) in order to improve the likelihood of successful execution:

-Strategy implementation is the responsibility of top, middle and lower/line managers focused on the creation of new strategic assets (capabilities), and/or enhancement and strengthening of existing strategic assets (capabilities) in order for the organization to maintain its ability to achieve future outcomes.
-Strategy implementation involves the translation of chosen strategy (resulting from strategy formulation) into organizational actions so as to achieve strategic goals and objectives.
+Strategy implementation is the responsibility of top, middle and lower/line managers focused on the creation of new strategic assets (capabilities and core competencies) and/or enhancing and strengthen existing strategic assets in order for the organization to maintain its ability to achieve future outcomes.
+The strategy implementation process involves the translation of chosen strategy (from the set of options resulting from strategy formulation) into organizational methods and actions so as to achieve strategic goals and objectives.
+Strategy implementation provides the connecting loop between formulation and execution and control.

+Factors Influencing Strategy Implementation Success/Failure

 Strategy implementation is key to any organization's survival.
 Strategy implementation requires the collaboration of everyone inside the organization, and on many occasions parties outside the organization.
-Strategy implementation consists of all the decisions and activities/actions required to turn strategic choices into reality, and requires competencies such as leadership skills, precision planning, organizing of resources and activities, as well as motivation to ensure people's commitment to the new strategy.

-Factors Influencing Strategy Implementation Success/Failure

-Strategy implementation provides the connecting loop between formulation and execution and control.
-Strategy implementation is the responsibility of middle and lower level managers, however the role of top management is vital in preparing a workable strategy and communicating it clearly so that middle and lower level managers can easily implement it.
-Strategies may fail at implementation for a myriad of reasons due to the influences of factors such as:
+Strategy implementation is the responsibility of middle and lower level managers, however the role of top management is vital in preparing a workable strategy and communicating it clearly so that middle and lower level managers can easily implement it Strategy implementation consists of all the decisions and activities/actions required to turn strategic choices into reality, and requires an organization model that enables effective strategic decision-making, and competencies in strategic management such as:

 Information Availability and Accuracy